-We are used to control our computers using a mouse.
-What if we could do the same with our finger, without any mouse?
+We are used to controlling our computers using a mouse.
+What if we could do the same with our fingers, without any mouse?
 And what if we can give inputs, not just in a two-dimensional space, but in a three-dimensional one?
 Does all this seem unbelievably cool and exciting enough to make you want to get a hands-on experience of?
 If your answer is “Yes!”, then you have come to the right place.

 Flick HAT is an electrical field based 3D Tracking and Gesture Control Device which uses a MGC3130 capacitive sensor chip.
 It enables user command input with natural hand and finger movements.
-Applying the principles of electrical near-field sensing, the MGC3X30 contain all the building blocks to develop robust 3D gesture input sensing systems.
+Applying the principles of electrical near-field sensing, the MGC3X30 contains all the building blocks to develop robust 3D gesture input sensing systems.

 The Flick library can be installed by running the following command in the terminal window: